wq/django-data-wizard/README.md

 ### records
 #### `GET /datawizard/[id]/records`

 The `records` task provides a list of imported rows (including errors).
 It is redirected to by the `auto` and `data` tasks upon completion.
-When possible, the `records` task includes links to the `get_absolute_url()` or to the admin screen for each newly imported record.
+Successfully imported `Record` instances will have a [generic foreign key] pointing to the target model.
+The `records` task will include links to the `get_absolute_url()` or admin screen for each newly imported target model instance.
 The default [run_records.html] template includes an interface for displaying the record details.

 <br>